Pesticide Complaint Investigations

 Environmental Complaints - To file an environmental complaint with the California Environmental Protection Agency, you can fill out this online form .

-If you have a question or complaint about a person or business that applied a pesticide, you can call our office to ask questions or file a complaint.
-If the applicator is a DPR licensee, you can also call DPR's Licensing and Certification Unit, at (916) 445-4038.
-You can find out if a person or company has a valid DPR license by downloading these lists .
-If the applicator is a Structural Pest Control Board licensee, you can contact the Structural Pest Control Board at (916) 561-8708, or E-mail email@example.com.
+Licensee Complaints - If you have a question or complaint about a person or business that applied a pesticide, you can call our office to ask questions or file a complaint.
+If the applicator is a DPR licensee, you can find out if a person or company has a valid DPR license by downloading these lists .
+If the applicator is a Structural Pest Control Board licensee, you can verify the license status with the Structural Pest Control Board .